bsierro/scgenerator/README.md

 step_size: float
     if given, sets a constant step size rather than adapting it.

-parallel: int
+parallel: bool
-    how many parallel simulations to run. default : 1
+    whether to run simulations in parallel with the available ressources. default : false

 repeat: int
     how many simulations to run per parameter set. default : 1